Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 julia> maximum(abs.(err))
 1.0517072768223557e-8
 ```

-You may also try modifying and running `check.jl`.
+You can also try modifying and running `check.jl`.

 ```bash
 $ julia
 julia> include("check.jl")
 # type Ctrl-D to exit Julia
 ```

-The resulting Julia plot of the impulse response error should look something like that shown below:
+The resulting Julia plot of the impulse response error must look something like that shown in the following image:
 ![Fig. 2](./images/impresp_error.PNG "Impulse Response Error")

-Since the maximum absolute error is less than the [machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (`Float32` in Julia), we can conclude that the kernel code is working as expected.
+Because the maximum absolute error is less than the [machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (`Float32` in Julia), we can conclude that the kernel code is working as expected.

 The complete design is included in the `data` and `src` directories.
-Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building an AMD Vitis&trade; design from scratch.
+Refer to the `aie_exp/Part1` tutorial if you are unfamiliar with building an AMD Vitis&trade; design from scratch.

 ## Conclusion